paolostyle/autoslap/README.md

 After installing the package, go to the **main directory** of your project and run `autoslap`.
 This should be enough in 99% of the cases.
 If your project was just initialized and has no dependencies, you might want to run it with flag `--yarn` to make sure it's installed with yarn instead of npm.
 By default, autoslap checks if you have a `yarn.lock` file in your directory - if so, it will use yarn, otherwise it will use npm.

 You can also disable installing some tools by using flags `--no-<tool>`, e.g. `autoslap --no-eslint` will not install or configure anything related to ESLint.
 All available options can be checked out by running `autoslap --help`.

+## TODO

+- Saving own config(s)
+- Handling external config files (.prettierrc etc.)
+- Should it configure tools if they're installed but not configured?
+- Typescript support in ESLint (before you ask: I'm not planning [supporting TSLint](https://github.com/Microsoft/TypeScript/issues/29288)) - should it be even handled at all?
+- Automatic Prettier exclusions based on installed plugins (maybe includes the point above?)

 ## Name